-It's imperative to explicitly teach writing styles as well.
+It's also imperative to explicitly teach writing styles as well.
 It's okay to make writing formulaic because this gives students a handle on where to start.
 ELLs need to know the rules of the game.

 Use rubrics for writing assessment so that students know ahead of time how they will be graded.
 Rubrics allow you to grade specific parts of an assignment: content, grammar and usage, presentation, spelling, mechanics, etc.

-Draw on your colleagues' knowledge and expertise.
+Look for opportunities to draw on your colleagues' knowledge and expertise.
 You may be able to build on the helpful experience of:

 - ELL teachers